cordeliadillon/iframe-issue-repro/README.md

 9. Notice the same behavior in "Step 3" as in "Step 2."

 (I tried refreshing the JAWS virtual buffer but that didn't help.)

+### Compare to OS X VoiceOver with Chrome
+1. Try the same steps in Chrome with VoiceOver on a device running OS X.
+2. Notice that *sometimes* it reads the content and sometimes it doesn't.
+Seems like it takes a few moments for the screen reader to process the new screen?

 ### Compare to Firefox
 1. Try the same steps in Firefox with NVDA or JAWS.